-Aim to write several hundred words a day without fail.
+On the days when you plan to work, aim to write a set number of words a day without fail.
 Giving yourself this target will do wonders to keep yourself motivated, slowly seeing yourself finishing up section after section while nearing the word count will give you an immense sense of progress.
-Make sure you check out the library’s summer workshops as they could provide you with some additional writing help.
+You can always go back and edit, but getting the words down is often the hardest part.

 Plan your working hours throughout the day